 How many do you regularly talk to online?

-If someone makes the effort to talk to me then I always try to respond in the hope that we hit it off.
+If someone makes the effort to talk to me, then I always try to respond in the hope that we hit it off.
 Being a student nurse means that I don't always have the time, unfortunately.
 Having said that, I've made some of my best friends through Tinder.

-Put that in, I dare you.
+Put that in the article, I dare you.

-Okay.
+OK.
 Why do you think so many men swipe right for you?